ThomasBurch/ELEXIS-Hackathon/README.md

 ### for further developing the visualization application:

 You can just run the following command in directory `frontend/` and open the application in browser with `http://localhost:4001`.
-Every time the source code are changed, the application will be automatically reloaded.
+Every time the source code will be changed, then the application will be automatically reloaded.

 ```
   # go to the application directory
   cd frontend

+  # install module dependencies
+  npm install

   # start developing the TAGEF-Net application
   npm run dev